-If you’re new to share trading, it can be tricky to decide what to invest in and how to work out if it’s good value.
+If you’re new to share trading, it can be tricky to decide what to invest in and how to value a stock.
 You might decide to invest in a major supermarket brand, but how do you choose between similar companies such as Coles and Woolworths?
 Perhaps you’ve heard friends and colleagues refer to one as “expensive” and the other as a “bargain” but aren’t sure how they’ve determined this.

-In this guide we’ll teach you some simple methods for comparing the share prices of similar companies and discuss why it’s important to do this before spending your hard-earned dollars.
+In this guide we’ll teach you how to value a stock and discuss why it’s important to do this before spending your hard-earned dollars.

 Sharesight Portfolio Tracker